Primary and Secondary Emotions Worksheet

 Step 1: Introduction to the worksheet

-Step 2: Identify primary emotions
+Step 3: Identify primary emotions and any thoughts/interpretations on them

-Step 3: Identity secondary emotions
+Step 4: Identity secondary emotions

 Guide the individual in delving deeper into their emotional experiences by examining secondary emotions that may have emerged after the initial primary response.
 Encourage reflection on the underlying reasons and triggers for these secondary emotions, considering factors such as cognitive appraisal and interpretation of events.